nginxinc/nginx-gateway-fabric/docs/installation.md

 - [kubectl](https://kubernetes.io/docs/tasks/tools/)

+## Deploy NGINX Kubernetes Gateway using Helm

+To deploy NGINX Kubernetes Gateway using Helm, please follow the instructions on [this](/deploy/helm-chart/README.md) page.

-## Deploy NGINX Kubernetes Gateway
+## Deploy NGINX Kubernetes Gateway from Manifests

 > Note: NGINX Kubernetes Gateway can only run in the `nginx-gateway` namespace.
 > This limitation will be addressed in the future releases.